-Rice is the main staple of Nepali and eaten with varieties of dishes such as vegetable curry, meat curry, lentil or bean soup (daal), fresh or fermented pickles etc. We generally eat it everyday for both lunch and dinner, and sometime for breakfast or mid-day meals by frying leftover rice.
-Cooking rice is very simple and easy but requires some experiences to cook it perfectly.
-I have learnt to cook rice from very young age.
+Rice is the main staple of Nepali people and eaten with varieties of dishes such as vegetable curry, meat curry, lentil or bean soup (daal), fresh or fermented pickles etc. We generally eat it every day for both lunch and dinner, and sometimes for breakfast or mid-day meals by frying leftover rice (bhuteko bhaat).
+Cooking rice is very simple and easy but requires some techniques and experiences to cook it perfectly.
+I have learned to cook rice from a very young age.
 Here I have rounded up some techniques and tips based on my experience.

 Soak the rice before you cook

 Soaking rice in warm or normal water will make the rice soft and fluffy.
-You can really feel difference from the one cooked without soaking.
-Put rice in pot you are cooking and add water enough to fully submerge grains, and leave it soak for about 10-15 mins.
-Avoid soaking for longer time, as grains tend to break down while cooking.
+You can really feel the difference from the one cooked without soaking.
+Put rice in a pot you are cooking and add water enough to fully submerge grains, and leave it to soak for about 15-20 mins.
+Use warm water during winter.
+Avoid soaking for grains for a long time as they tend to break down while cooking.
+However, brown rice, black rice and marsi rice which has less permeable outer membrane need to be soaked for at least a couple of hours.

 Rinse the rice